alexpeterhall/quotes/quotes.md

 "Few things can help an individual more than to place responsibility on him, and to let him know that you trust him." - Booker T. Washington, reformer, educator, and author (5 Apr 1856-1915)
 "What a child doesn't receive he can seldom later give." - P.D.
 James (Phyllis Dorothy James), novelist (3 Aug 1920-2014)

-**Boomerang Effect:** Trying to persuade someone to do one thing can make them more likely to do the opposite, because the act of persuasion can feel like someone stealing your freedom and doing the opposite makes you feel like you're taking your freedom back.

 ## Life

-"Life is not waiting for the storm to pass, it's learning how to dance in the rain." - Vivian Green "If a man knows not which port he sails, no wind is favorable." – Seneca "Remember that reputation and integrity are your most valuable assets - and can be lost in a heartbeat." - Charlie Munger "The price of anything is the amount of life you exchange for it." - Henry David Thoreau "Be tolerant with others and strict with yourself." - Marcus Aurelius
+"Life is not waiting for the storm to pass, it's learning how to dance in the rain." - Vivian Green "If a man knows not which port he sails, no wind is favorable." - Seneca "Remember that reputation and integrity are your most valuable assets - and can be lost in a heartbeat." - Charlie Munger "The price of anything is the amount of life you exchange for it." - Henry David Thoreau "Be tolerant with others and strict with yourself." - Marcus Aurelius